 Popular Skills for Head Teller

-Head Tellers report using a diverse set of skills on the job.
+Survey results suggest that Head Tellers put a wide range of professional skills to use.
 Most notably, skills in Operations Management, Office Management, Banking, and Sales are correlated to pay that is above average.
-Those proficient in Cash Handling are, more often than not, also skilled in Banking and Sales.
+For most people, competency in Cash Handling indicates knowledge of Banking and Sales.

 Pay by Experience Level for Head Teller